List of Two and a Half Men characters: Alan Harper

 Alan and Melissa are now forced to have sex in their car, since she will not let Alan see her mother at her house and does not want to see Chelsea at Alan's house.
 Melissa tells Alan to get his own house.
 So, Alan steals keys to a house Evelyn is selling, and tells Melissa he owns it.
 When Alan and Melissa get caught at the property, they sneak out of a window.
 However, the cops find Alan in nothing but his briefs.
 When he tries to explain what happened, he turns to Melissa only to find she is gone.

 Toward the end of season seven, Alan starts dating Lyndsey McElroy, the mother of Jake's friend Eldridge, and Judith's neighbor.
 Alan and Lyndsey date for the last three episodes of the seventh season, and their relationship goes into season 8.
 Lyndsey and Alan get serious, and she has him move in with her.
 After moving in, Alan goes to the liquor store, where he runs into his ex-girlfriend Melissa, and the two begin an affair.
 However, the affair is short-lived, and Alan decides to move on from Melissa, and continue his relationship with Lyndsey.

-At Lyndsey's house, Alan smokes a pipe which Lynsey finds sexy.
+At Lyndsey's house, Alan smokes a pipe which Lyndsey finds sexy.
 She takes him upstairs to have sex.
 But Alan does not realize he has put the pipe down while it is still lit.
 This results in him burning down Lyndsey's house.
 She stays mad at him for most of the next episode.
 But when she finally forgives him, her ex-husband Chris steps in and makes up with her.
 This leaves Alan brokenhearted and alone again.
 Several episodes later, Lyndsey breaks up with her ex-husband when she realizes she has lost feelings for him.
 Alan and Lyndsey get back together and date for rest of the eighth season.

 Walden Schmidt purchases the beach house and lets Alan temporarily stay after Alan helps him accept the end of his marriage to Bridget.
 Walden later insists that Alan stay with him permanently when Alan, with Bridget's help, saves him from Courtney (Jenny McCarthy), a femme fatale who previously had a relationship with Charlie and was out to get Walden's money.
 Alan and Walden became best friends after that.
 This friendship eventually earns Alan a position as a board member of Walden's company and his name on the deed of the beach house.
 Walden also renames his company "Walden Loves Alan Enterprises" in honor of his best friend.
 Alan continues his romance with Lyndsey during season 9, only for her to break up with him again after she finds out about all of his lies.